shanemcbryde/academicperformance/README.md

+### Predicting Academic Performance And Identifying The Primary Contributing Factors In Secondary Education

 Due to an issue with Github Pages not rendering the ipywidget elements of the Jupiter Notebook nor an html conversion of the Notebook, the following links can be used to view the project within your browser.

 External links to html versions of the Jupiter Notebook: